Psalm 34: Catholicism

 Currently, in the Liturgy of the Hours, Psalm 34 is recited on Saturdays in the first and third weeks of the four weekly cycle of readings and for the holy celebrations.
 It is often used as a responsorial psalm.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the sixth day of the month.